-The ADAAA amendments include a non-exhaustive list of "major life activities."
-These activities include: caring for oneself, performing manual tasks, seeing, hearing, eating, sleeping, walking, standing, lifting, bending, speaking, breathing, learning, reading, concentrating, thinking, communicating, and working.
-The amendments also include new language stating that the operation of "major bodily functions" is a major life activity.
-Major bodily functions include functions of the immune system, normal cell growth, digestive, bowel, bladder, neurological, brain, respiratory, circulatory, endocrine, and reproductive functions.
+- The first list focuses on activities, many of which were recognized in the previous rule.
+The list includes the major life activities of caring for oneself, performing manual tasks, seeing, hearing, eating, sleeping, walking, standing, sitting, reaching, lifting, bending, speaking, breathing, learning, reading, concentrating, thinking, communicating, interacting with others, and working." - The second list adds "major bodily functions" as a major life activity.
+The regulations define "major bodily function" to include "functions of the immune system, special sense organs and skin; normal cell growth; and digestive, genitourinary, bowel, bladder, neurological, brain, respiratory, circulatory, cardiovascular, endocrine, hemic, lymphatic, musculoskeletal and reproductive function.
+The operation of a major bodily function includes the operation of an individual organ within a body system.

-Prior law allowed employers to take into account corrective devices and mitigating measures (such as medications and medical equipment) when considering whether an employee was "disabled" for purposes of the ADA.237 The ADAAA amendments directly override prior law with respect to mitigating measures and corrective devices.
-Now, the ADAAA amendments mandate that the determination of whether an impairment substantially limits a major life activity must be made without regard to the effects of mitigating measures.
+Prior law allowed employers to take into account corrective devices and mitigating measures such as medications and medical equipment when considering whether an employee was "disabled" for purposes of the ADA.
+The ADAAA amendments changed prior law with respect to mitigating measures and corrective devices.
+The ADAAA amendments mandated that the determination of whether an impairment substantially limits a major life activity must be made without regard to the effects of mitigating measures.
 The language of the ADAAA contains an exception for the effect of ordinary eyeglasses and contact lenses, which may still be taken into account.